sulis-hpc/sulis-hpc.github.io/appnotes/vasp.markdown

 ```

 ## Performance data
-Our choice for compiling and running instructions above is based on the one-node performance analys of different builds below.
-The tests we done for conjugate gradient relaxation on a system with 128 Lithium atoms per unit cell.
-We have only one data point for GPU perfromace at the time of writing (Q3 2023).
-We do not expect a significant effect of another GPU build on single-GPU calculations when using NVIDIA software, but improvement of multiple-GPU preformance due to different data transfer protocols is possible.
+Our choice for compiling and running the instructions above is based on the one-node performance analysis of different builds below.
+The tests are done for conjugate gradient relaxation on a system with 128 Lithium atoms per unit cell.
+We have only one data point for GPU performance at the time of writing (Q3 2023).
+We do not expect a significant effect of another GPU build on single-GPU calculations when using NVIDIA software, but improvement of multiple-GPU performance due to different data transfer protocols is possible.

 |toolchain|compiler|MPI implementation|MATHLIBS|time (s)|